- Get Involved

 The University owns all rights, title and interest in its trademarks including, but not limited to, its names, logos, slogans, colors, mascots and other indicia.
 Accordingly, no one is authorized to manufacture, distribute, advertise, offer for sale and/or sell any products bearing the University's marks without the express written permission of the University.
 Please understand that merchandise that includes any of the University's marks must be sourced from a licensed vendor and must be approved by the institution.
 If you are planning to sell or distribute merchandise bearing the University's marks, please ensure that you are licensed or buying the goods from a licensed vendor.
 In addition, you may not use the University's marks to advertise or promote unlicensed merchandise.
 For more information, please contact Erika Palmer at email@example.com or (406)243-2317.

 The UC is open from 6am to 12am on Thursday and Friday, and from 7am to 12am on Saturday.
 UC doors may not be propped open at any time.
 The UC prohibits people from walking in planters or placing anything (including extension cords) on top of planters, plants, or leaves.
 Tape and other adhesives are prohibited from being used on painted surfaces.
 Only service animals are allowed in the UC.

 No Smoking Policy

-The University Center is smoke-free in all areas.
-There is no smoking anywhere on the University of Montana campus.
+The University Center is smoke-free in all areas, and UM has a tobacco-free campus policy, even in outdoor areas.
 We ask that all artists respect this effort to create a smoke-free environment.

 The University Center strives for equal and full participation in all facilities, services, programs, and events.
 For more information or to request ability related modifications please call (406) 243-5555 or via email at firstname.lastname@example.org.